Configuring autowt

 release = 'claude "/release"'

-These are run after the standard init
+These are run after the standard session_init

 script.
 You can invoke them with the --custom-script